Breaking Down Vaginal Douching: Pros and Cons

 Douching, according to most of the women’s health professionals we’ve talked to (and HHS), is generally not a good idea.*

-So let’s talk about where the notion of douching came from and why it’s generally unnecessary and potentially harmful.
+So let’s talk with our menopause clinic for women about where the notion of douching came from and why it’s generally unnecessary and potentially harmful.

 Why do women douche?